 Why do Concrete Slab Foundations Fail?

-Answer - Poor Design - most old and new homes in Texas are NOT designed or built to withstand nature's forces of soil movement
+Answer – Poor Design – most old and new homes in Texas are NOT designed or built to withstand nature’s forces of soil movement.
+This is the simple reason why concrete slab foundations fail.

-Texas leads the nation in foundation failures with 20% of the national total.
-Have you ever wondered if the 50 story or 100 story skyscrapers in Dallas or Houston have major foundation problems?
+Texas leads the nation in residential foundation failures with 20% of the national total.
+Have you ever wondered if the 50, 60, or 100 story skyscrapers in Dallas or Houston have major foundation problems?
 The answer is they do not.
-The reason is because they are designed and built to withstand nature's forces of soil movement - the shrinkage and expansion of clay soils.
-If not, there would be numerous multi-million dollar lawsuits between the building owners and the designers / builders of the buildings.
-And building owners don't sign contracts that require Mandatory (Forced) Arbitration that would prevent the building owners from suing the designer / builder in a court of law.
+The reason is because they are designed and built to withstand nature’s forces of soil movement – the shrinkage and expansion of clay soils.
+If not, there would be numerous multi-million dollar lawsuits between the commercial building owners and the designers / builders of these buildings.
+And commercial building owners don’t sign contracts that require Mandatory (Forced) Arbitration that would prevent the building owners from suing the designer / builder in a court of law.

-Big buildings can have BIG foundation problems and it is usually because they were under designed and under engineered.
+However, big buildings can have BIG foundation problems and it is usually because they were under-designed and under-engineered.
 See a great example of Monumental Foundation Failure and Property Loss here.

-So why is it different for homeowners of new and older homes?
+So why is it different for homeowners of new and older homes in Texas?

 • The homeowner is less sophisticated and usually does not hire a team of engineers to review the design specifications of a new home and its concrete slab foundation prior to purchase.
 The homeowner assumes that the new home has been "built to code."